jhomola/jhomola.github.io/research.md

 Homola, Jonathan, Jon C. Rogowski, Betsy Sinclair, Michelle Torres, and Patrick Tucker.
 Through the Ideology of the Beholder: Partisan Perceptions and Polarization Among the Mass Public. [[Abstract]](http://jhomola.com/abstracts#ideology)

-Homola, Jonathan and Jeff Gill.
+Homola, Jonathan, and Jeff Gill.
 A New Class of Bayesian Frailty Models. [[Abstract]](http://jhomola.com/abstracts#frailty)

+Homola, Jonathan.
+Individual Minister Survival of Women and Men in a Multilevel Context.